civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 75

-  ****(1)**** Every person is guilty of an indictable offence and **is** liable to a fine **of** not **more** than $200 or to imprisonment for a term **of** not **more than** three months, or to both, who
+  **(1)** Every person is guilty of an indictable offence and is liable to a fine of not more than $200 or to imprisonment for a term of not more than three months, or to both, who

-    without the consent of the patentee, marks **in any way** on anything made or sold by **the person**, and for the sole making or selling of which **they are** not the patentee, the name or any imitation of the name of any patentee for the sole making or selling of that thing;
+    without the consent of the patentee, marks in any way on anything made or sold by the person, and for the sole making or selling of which they are not the patentee, the name or any imitation of the name of any patentee for the sole making or selling of that thing;

-    without the consent of the patentee, marks **in any way** on anything not purchased from the patentee, the words "Patent", "Letters Patent", "Queen's (or King's) Patent", "Patented" or any word or words **with a similar meaning**, with the intent of counterfeiting or imitating the stamp, mark or device of the patentee, or of deceiving the public and inducing them to believe that the thing in question was made or sold by or with the **patentee's** consent; or
+    without the consent of the patentee, marks in any way on anything not purchased from the patentee, the words "Patent", "Letters Patent", "Queen's (or King's) Patent", "Patented" or any word or words with a similar meaning, with the intent of counterfeiting or imitating the stamp, mark or device of the patentee, or of deceiving the public and inducing them to believe that the thing in question was made or sold by or with the patentee's consent; or

-    with intent to deceive the public, offers for sale as patented in Canada any article **that is neither** patented in Canada **nor protected by a certificate of supplementary protection in Canada**.
+    with intent to deceive the public, offers for sale as patented in Canada any article that is neither patented in Canada nor protected by a certificate of supplementary protection in Canada.

   **(2)** Every person is guilty of an indictable offence and is liable to a fine of not more than $200 or to imprisonment for a term of not more than three months, or to both, who